HexHive/magma/docs/contribute.md

 Patches that implement a bug that is not triggerable can be moved to `targets/$LIBRARY/patches/graveyard`

-Please provide as well the following informations about the bug:
+Also, please provide the following informations about the bug:

 * CVE ID
 * The vulnerability type (e.g. Heap-buffer overflow, 0-pointer dereference)